CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/using_ami_ametv1.6.md

 Verify you see the website and that it looks similar to the image below.

+Use the website to select the database, project, variables to plot, and plotting programs.
+Click on the arrow to display the list the available programs for creating different types of plots.

 # Programs to create plots
 <details>
   <summary>Scatter Plots (14) | Click to expand!</summary>